rebby-0/A-login-register-page/README.md

-Animated Login/Register Form:
+# Animated Login/Register Form

 A sliding login and registration form with smooth animations.
 Users can switch between sign-in and register modes with animated transitions.

-Technologies Used:
+## Technologies Used

-HTML5, CSS3, JavaScript,
+- HTML5, CSS3, JavaScript
-Font Awesome for icons
+- Font Awesome for icons

-Installation:
+## Installation

-Clone the repo,
+1. Clone the repo
-Open index.html in your browser
+2. Open `index.html` in your browser

-Known Issues:
+## Known Issues

-No media queries - Not optimized for mobile devices
+- **No media queries** - Not optimized for mobile devices

-Credits:
+## Credits

 Created by Rebbytossi